Preface

 that the simple-java project template should include the entity subtemplate.

-So open up the build file and add this line to the lazybones
+So open up the build file and add this line to the lazybones block:

 lazybones {